RaInCube (Radar In a CubeSat)

 The RainCube radar commanding interface was designed to support variable pulse repetition interval, pulse width, and pulse amplitude parameters.
 In order to simplify the testing, a fixed pulse repetition interval of 1660 µs was selected.
 However, the pulse width, pulse chirp bandwidth, and amplitude, in addition to various parameters that determine the pulse shape, peak power, and image/LO rejection, remain programmable flight parameters.

 RainCube's radar payload uses mostly commercial off-the-shelf components that have been carefully selected to withstand an LEO radiation environment.
-For critical functionality, such as where single event upsets could result in damage to the radar or unpredictable behavior, radiation hardened components are used.
+For critical functionality, such as where single event upsets could result in damage to the radar or unpredictable behaviour, radiation-hardened components are used.

 RainCube's Flight System

-RainCube is a real aperture nadir pointing radar, that is, the horizontal resolution is directly related to the aperture of the antenna.
-RainCube uses an antenna whose aperture size is larger than the bus longest dimension.
+RainCube is a real aperture nadir-pointing radar, that is, the horizontal resolution is directly related to the aperture of the antenna.
+RainCube uses an antenna whose aperture size is larger than the bus's longest dimension.
 The KaRPDA (Ka-band Radar Parabolic Deployable Antenna) is a 0.5 m antenna that stows in ~1.5U.
 This antenna is optimized for the radar frequency of 35.75 GHz and is measured to produce a gain of 42.6 dBi (over 50% efficiency) in the flight configuration.
 The antenna uses a Cassegrain architecture as it places the subreflector below the focal point of the antenna.
-This enables the antenna to be stowed in a tight volume.
+This enables the antenna to be stowed at a tight volume.